Non-conjugate variational Bayes for pseudo-likelihood mixed effect models: Simulation studies

-Figure \ref{fig:simulation_pdf} shows a comparison between the marginal posterior approximations of $\beta_0$, $\beta_1$ and $\sigma_u^2$ for MCMC, MFVB/Laplace and VMP.
-Additionally, it shows the evidence lower bound for each iteration of MFVB and VMP.
+Figure \ref{fig:simulation_pdf} shows a comparison between the marginal posterior approximations of $\beta_0$, $\beta_1$ and $\sigma_u^2$ for MCMC, MFVB and NCVB.
+Additionally, it shows the evidence lower bound for each iteration of MFVB and NCVB.
 Such approximations refer to the results obtained from one synthetic dataset in simulation setting B, where $n = 500$ and $d = 50$.
-In this scenario, VMP always reaches a higher evidence lower bound than MFVB, as predicted by Proposition \ref{prop:kullback_leibler_inequalities}.
-Moreover, VMP provides a better approximation of the marginal posteriors, in terms of accuracy score, while MFVB sometimes underestimates the posterior variance of $\beta_1$, as it happens for quantile regression, support vector regression and support vector classification.
+In this scenario, NCVB always reaches a higher evidence lower bound than MFVB, as predicted by Proposition \ref{prop:kullback_leibler_inequalities}.
+Moreover, NCVB provides a better approximation of the marginal posteriors, in terms of accuracy score, while MFVB always underestimates the posterior variance of $\beta_1$.

-Figure \ref{fig:simulation_accuracy} displays boxplots of the average accuracy scores, which are obtained by averaging the marginal accuracy scores over all the parameters in the model.
+The left panel of Figure \ref{fig:simulation_summary} displays the distributions of the average accuracy scores obtained by averaging the marginal accuracy scores over all the parameters in the model.
 At the increase of the sample size (setting A), the accuracy scores improve for all the considered approximations.
 The opposite happens when the sample size is kept fixed and the number of parameters grows (setting B).
-In both cases, we observe a uniform dominance of VMP over MFVB in all the simulation setups and for all the models considered in this study.
-Similarly, in the expectile regression case, VMP uniformly outperforms Laplace approximation in terms of accuracy.
-However, in the first simulation setting they are very close and tend to converge toward a steady-state accuracy value around $97.5\%$.
+In both cases, we observe a uniform dominance of NCVB over MFVB in all the simulation setups and for all the models considered in this study.